tainacan/tainacan-wiki/dev/admin-form-hooks.md

 On the other hand, using [Bulma](https://bulma.io/) classes such as  `field`, `control` and `input` you make your form feel more native to the Tainacan Admin UI.

+> [!NOTE]
-?> One not such obvious thing to notice is that we're not defining the value of the `<input>` element.
+> One not such obvious thing to notice is that we're not defining the value of the `<input>` element.
 This is because **we have no access to the Collection object at this context**.
 This is merely an HTML template that will be passed to the Tainacan Admin Vue component, which will render this HTML and populate with the correct values based on the field `name` attribute.

 ### Step 4: Save Your Custom Data